okeefm/s3g/doc/gcode_protocol.markdown

     axes = [x, y, z, a, b]

+## M133 - Wait For Toolhead
+Instruct the machine to wait for the toolhead to reach its target temperature

+Registers

+    T: (code, optional) If present, the extruder to wait for.
+    P: (code, optional) If present, sets the time limit that we wait for.

+S3g Output

+    WaitForPlatformReady(tool_index, delay, timeout)

+Parameters

+    tool_index = T
+    delay = 100
+    timeout = P

+## M134 - Wait For Platform
+Instruct the machine to wait for the platform to reach its target temperature

+Registers

+    T: (code, optional) If present, the platform to wait for.
+    P: (code, optional) If present, sets the time limit that we wait for.

+S3g Output

+    WaitForPlatformReady(tool_index, delay, timeout)

+Parameters

+    tool_index = T
+    delay = 100
+    timeout = P

 # Ignored M codes
 These codes will not cause an error if encountered, but do not get evaluated.
 This is because some skeining engines are buggy and produce them.